TogAr2/MinestomPvP/README.md

 [![license](https://img.shields.io/github/license/Bloepiloepi/MinestomPvP.svg?style=flat-square)](LICENSE)

 MinestomPvP is an extension for Minestom.
-It tries to mimic vanilla PvP as good as possible, while being as customizable and usable as possible.
+It tries to mimic vanilla (and pre-1.9) PvP as good as possible, while also focusing on customizability and usability.

-It does not only provide PvP, but also everything around it, like status effects and food.
+But, MinestomPvP does not only provide PvP, it also provides everything around it (e.g., status effects and food).
-You can choose which features you want to use and which ones to not use.
+You can easily choose which features you want to use.

-It also has the option to use legacy (pre-1.9) pvp.

-**I am aware of an issue where projectile collision is not entirely accurate, since the Minestom new block api.
+**I am aware of an issue where projectile collision is not entirely accurate, because of the Minestom new block api.
 I will implement a fix for this at some point.**

 ## Table of Contents